Want to know how easy it is to harvest potatoes planted in straw? See the steps in action plus how to cure and keep potatoes for longer term storage.

 How to Cure Potatoes

-- Place the potatoes into cardboard boxes, preferably in single layers.
+- Lay out the potatoes.
+Place the potatoes from groups 2 & 3 into cardboard boxes, preferably in single layers.
 Leave in a dark area at 45-60 degrees for about 10 days.

-- Once cured, go through the sorting process again, discarding any that are soft and eating any that have cuts that didn't heal.
+- Sort again.
+Once cured, go through the sorting process again, discarding any that are soft and eating any that have cuts that didn't heal and storing the rest.

 How do you store potatoes to last?